Eclik1/CryptoCSVgen/README.md

 Notes

-Intraday data (1m, 5m) only available for last ~60 days via Yahoo Finance
+Intraday data (1m, 5m) only available for last ~30 days via Yahoo Finance (these timeframes are still very buggy and need work)

 CSV files are saved to the location you specify